-The Poynton shared space scheme aims to create a more attractive and less car dominated local centre and this scheme could be complemented by cycle infrastructure improvements nearby.
-The Poynton Relief Road will also complement the shared space scheme through reallocation of some traffic travelling through Poynton and improve the benefits of the shared space scheme.
+The Poynton shared space scheme aims to creates a more attractive and less car dominated local centre and this scheme could be complemented by cycle infrastructure improvements nearby.
+The Poynton Relief Road will also complement the shared space scheme through a reduction of traffic travelling through Poynton.